 - Automatically calculating a file name once an attachment is uploaded

-Additionally, if you are using the General attachment element, you can decide how to handle pre-exisiting feature attachments.
-Read more on those settings here.
+Additionally, if you are using the General attachment element, you can decide how to handle pre-exisiting feature attachments. to learn more about attachments, see Attach more value to your forms with the new attachment element.

 New Editing Tools

-Next, we’ll take a look at new data editing tools across the platform.
+Next, we’ll take a look at new data editing tools you’ll find across the board.

 Tangent Curve Segment Tool

-The Tangent curve segment tool is the the latest edition to our true curve drawing tools.
-Located on the draw toolbar in apps like Map Viewer, and the editing toolbar in Web Editor, it lets you draw a smooth, curved line tangent to a previous line, great for drawing features like exit ramps flowing off an interstate.
-To learn how to get started with true curve drawing tools in ArcGIS Online, see this article.
+The latest edition to our true curve drawing tools is the tangent curve segment tool.
+Look for it on the draw toolbar in apps like Map Viewer and the editing toolbar in Web Editor.
+This new tool lets you draw a smooth, curved line tangent to a previous line, great for features like exit ramps flowing off an interstate.
+To learn more about true curve drawing tools in ArcGIS Online, see this article.

 Configure Contingent Values

-If you leverage contingent values to define rules for collecting data across multiple fields, this one is for you.
+If you use contingent values to define rules for collecting data across multiple fields, this one is for you.
 Now you can create and update contingent values directly in ArcGIS Online.
-Those changes carry through when editing using forms or tables across apps like Map Viewer and Web Editor.
-For a deeper dive, check out this article.
+Those settings carry through when editing data in forms or tables across apps like Map Viewer and Web Editor.
+To learn how you can get started, check out this article.

 Enhancements in ArcGIS Web Editor

-Finally, we’ll highlight some powerful new tools and improvements to ArcGIS Web Editor and the Web Editor Instant App template.
-Here’s a break down of what’s new.
+Finally, we’ll highlight some exciting improvements to ArcGIS Web Editor and the Web Editor Instant App template.
+Here’s a break down of what’s new:

 Snap Chip